raw-labs/compose-deployment/README.md

 : ${PUBLIC_ADDRESS:="public address of the server"}
 ```

-This will start all the services required, but only expose the following ports:
+This will start: raw-executor, raw-creds, raw-storage and raw-frontend but only expose the following ports:

  * proxy on `80`
  * proxy on `443`

-with an automatique redirection to HTTPS on port `443`.
+with an automatic redirection to HTTPS on port `443`.
 The endpoints will be setup as follows:

  * raw-executor: `https://${PUBLIC_ADDRESS}:443/api/executor`
  * raw-creds: `https://${PUBLIC_ADDRESS}:443/api/creds`
  * raw-storage: `https://${PUBLIC_ADDRESS}:443/api/storage`
  * raw-frontend: `https://${PUBLIC_ADDRESS}:443/`

+**Atention:** raw-jupyter is not started with the proxy deployment.

 ### [Optional] Auth0 user authentication